Debyvypth1862/Data-Engineering-Projects/end-to-end-dashboard-analytics/README.md

 ## FAQ

 ### What tools are used in the DWBI project?

 The project uses Python for data generation and extraction, Snowflake as the cloud data warehouse, Oracle as a source database, and Power BI for visualization and reporting.

 ### How is data loaded into Snowflake?

 Data is loaded using Snowflake's PUT command to upload files to stages and then the COPY command to load data into tables.
 The process includes creating file formats, stages, and validating loaded data.

 ### What is the significance of star and snowflake schemas?

 Star schemas have a central fact table directly connected to dimension tables, optimizing query performance for analytics.
 Snowflake schemas normalize dimension tables, saving storage space but potentially adding complexity to queries.

 ---

-*This project demonstrates practical implementation of data warehouse concepts for educational purposes.*